khushil-sketch/Python-Tkinter-UI-Projects/README.md

 ## Calculator

-I created a calculator application as a tribute to the early computers that were originally designed as calculators.
-Inspired by their pioneering spirit, this app embodies the essence of those historical machines while incorporating modern functionality.
-It serves as a nostalgic reminder of the technological progress we have achieved and celebrates the roots of computing.
+I created a calculator application as a tribute to the early computers that were originally calculators.
+Inspired by their pioneering spirit, this app embodies the essence of those historical machines while incorporating a modern look.

 ![image](https://github.com/khushil-sketch/Python-Tkinter-UI-Projects/assets/52947378/59635e4a-2817-471a-815d-94b06cfedf8b)

 ## Address book
-I developed an address book application using Python and Tkinter and enhanced with the functionality of SQL database integration.
+Developed an address book application whose front end was built with Tkinter and whose back-end was linked to an SQL database.
 This intuitive application allows users to efficiently manage and store their contacts.
 By leveraging the power of my user-friendly interface, it offers a seamless experience for organizing and retrieving essential contact information.
-Desgined it using tkinter and SQLite.

 ![image](https://github.com/khushil-sketch/Python-Tkinter-UI-Projects/assets/52947378/d6cbcfe3-1835-4df4-ba7a-3d90ffe84ead)